Endava/cats/README.md

 ## Additional Parameters
 If a response contains a free Map specified using the `additionalParameters` tag CATS will issue a `WARN` level log message as it won't be able to validate that the response matches the schema.

 ## Regexes within 'pattern'
 Cats uses [RgxGen](https://github.com/curious-odd-man/RgxGen) in order to generate Strings based on regexes.
 This has certain limitations mostly with complex patterns.

+# Custom Files General Info
+All custom files that can be used by CATS (`customFuzzerFile`, `headers`, `refData`, etc) are in a YAML format.
+When setting or getting values to/from JSON for input and/or output variables, you must use a [JsonPath](https://goessner.net/articles/JsonPath/) syntax using either `#` or `.` as separators.
+You can find some selector examples here: [JsonPath](https://github.com/json-path/JsonPath).

 # Contributing
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md)